tskit-dev/tskit/docs/c-api.rst

 API structure
 -------------

-Tskit uses a set of conventions to provide pseudo object oriented API.
+Tskit uses a set of conventions to provide a pseudo object oriented API.
 Each 'object' is represented by a C struct and has a set of 'methods'.
 This is most easily explained by an example: